-It’s clear that modern directors and set decorators are well aware of the history of Thonet chairs in films.
-Thonet chairs appear in stage sets within modern films and TV episodes, and sometimes as set decorations paying homage to earlier films.
+It’s clear that modern directors and set decorators are well aware of the history of Thonet chairs in earlier films.
+Thonet chairs appear in modern films and TV episodes, and sometimes as set decorations paying homage to earlier films.
 About half of the entries in Thonet Chairs in Movies are dated 1960 or later.

 The Thonet No. 18 is the most common model I’ve seen in movies, but No. 16 (new), No. 14 (the classic Vienna café chair), No. 45 ½ (or 45) and many others also appear.
 (See Thonet Chair Models)